isaacattuah/Customer-Scenario-Simulator/README.md

 The models that were selected from Generative AI Studio in Vertex AI were:

-* chatbison for powering conversations with the simulated customer
+* `chat-bison` for powering conversations with the simulated customer
-* textbison for generating feedback on the engineer's performance
+* `text-bison` for generating feedback on the engineer's performance

 ## Features
 * Generate random customer personas and cloud tech issues